Are you tired of relying on platforms like Substack to run your paid newsletter?

 [mepr-membership-registration-form id="6492"]

-Another option you may want to consider is making your signup page the homepage of your WordPress site.
-This is a great option if your website’s only purpose is to get signups for your paid newsletter.
+Another option is making the signup page your website’s homepage.
+This is a great idea if your site’s main goal is getting people to sign up to your paid newsletter.

 To do this, simply go to Settings » Reading.
 Then, click the ‘A static page’ radio button.